cloudquery/cloudquery/website/pages/blog/auditing-service-account-keys-with-cloudquery.md

 ### GCP

+Find all user-created Service Account Keys:
 ```sql
 select * from gcp_iam_service_account_keys where key_type != 'SYSTEM_MANAGED';
 ```

-### Azure

 # Ensuring compliance

-If you still prefer to stick with account keys you can at least make this checks regular.
+If you still prefer to stick with account keys, you can at least make these checks regular.
-Setup a CQ sync and run it every day/week and use the queries abogve to make sure everything’s looking OK.
+Setup a CQ sync and run it every day/week and use the queries above to ensure everything is okay.

 The better option would be to drop the account keys usage altogether.